The Stars of Our Racing Syndicates in Melbourne & Sydney

 $1,669,785 in prizemoney | $45,000 yearling

-The evergreen warrior has been one of the most consistent Stakes level performers over the last five years – and continues to get better and better!
-A maiden win at Group 2 level came as an eight-year-old in the Bobbie Lewis Stakes in 2018, while he is also a three-time Group 3 winner.
-Dothraki was agonizingly defeated at Group 1 level in the BTC Cup by Malaguerra in 2016, for what has been a sensational career on the racetrack.
-Another pre-Christmas-winning 2YO, Dothraki ran in the 2013 Golden Slipper and continues to race at the top level today, chasing more Group-race success in 2019.
-A winner of $1,463,135 in prizemoney, Dothraki has proven a money spinner since his $45,000 purchase in 2012.
+Recently retired, the evergreen warrior was one of the most consistent Stakes level performers of his generation- and other generations such was his longevity!
+A maiden win at Group 2 level came as an eight-year-old in the Bobbie Lewis Stakes in 2018, while he is also a three-time Group 3 winner who was agonizingly defeated at Group 1 level in the BTC Cup by Malaguerra in 2016.
+Another pre-Christmas-winning 2YO, Dothraki ran in the 2013 Golden Slipper and continued to chase Group success right up until his retirement.